Build Agent Advocates, Not Platform Agents: Introduction

-We should expect platform agents to amplify the power already concentrated in major platform companies, by (a) enabling platform companies to engage in heightened surveillance; (b) more completely controlling the allocation of users' attention; (c) extracting additional rent from transactions they intermediate; and (d) more assertively policing users' behavior.
+By default, therefore, the first generation of successful LMAs will likely be \textit{platform agents}---controlled by incumbent or aspirant platform companies, acting on their behalf, and following their business logic.
+In particular, platform agents are likely to amplify the power that platform companies already hold, by: enabling aggravated surveillance harms; more decisively controlling the allocation of user attention; extracting additional rent from transactions that they intermediate; and more assertively policing user behavior.

-While the current political economy favors the development of platform agents, this pathway is \textit{not} inevitable.
-There is an alternative.
-Instead of platform companies deploying LMAs that function as self-interested go-betweens, other actors could deploy LMAs that genuinely advance the interests of users, not platforms.
-We call this alternative pathway \textit{agent advocates}.

-Agent advocates would be designed to serve user interests without competing obligations to platforms or other conflicts of interest.
-Rather than a platform company owning and controlling LMAs, agents could run on a user's local hardware or in an encrypted private cloud, which would give users far greater visibility into and control over their actions and data collection---thereby averting the many undesirable outcomes that would arise from platform agents. \textbf{In this paper, we argue that AI researchers and developers should resist the rise of platform agents and spur the development of user-centric agent advocates.}
+While platform agents are the default path, this outcome is \textit{not} inevitable.
+LMAs could genuinely advance user interests, not platforms'.
+In contrast to platform agents, \textit{agent advocates} would serve user interests without competing obligations to platforms.
+They could run not on the platform's servers, but on local hardware or an encrypted private cloud, giving users visibility into and control over their actions and data collection. \textbf{In this paper, we argue that AI researchers and developers should resist the rise of platform agents and spur the development of user-centric agent advocates.}

-We begin with an exposition of platform power in the broader digital economy (Section 2), and discuss the risks of platform agents as the default path of LMA development (Section 3).
-We then turn to agent advocates (Section 4).
-We show how they mitigate the likely harms of platform agents, and identify both technical and institutional challenges in ensuring they are feasible.
-In Section 5, we present alternative views, namely: that platform agents are not necessarily detrimental; that agent advocates are infeasible; and that, even if feasible, agent advocates fail to address important problems.
-We also present our responses to these concerns.
-In Section 6, we discuss other responses to concerns around platform agents, beyond building agent advocates.
+We first describe platform power in the broader digital economy (Section 2), then discuss the risks of platform agents as the default path of LMA development (Section 3).
+In Section 4 we show that agent advocates can mitigate platform agents' harms, and explore how technical and institutional challenges to their development can be addressed.
+In Section 5, we consider objections, and in Section 6 discuss complementary proposals for resisting platform agents.
+We conclude by advocating for three interventions to support agent advocates: broad public access to compute and independent AI models, open interoperability and technical safety standards, and market regulation that prevents platforms foreclosing competition.